Trouv/bevy_pipe_affect/book/src/explanation/motivations.md

 Bevy's system scheduling APIs are higher-order functions that allow you to register system-functions to the App.
 We can basically think of these higher-order functions as taking functions with two arguments, a `SystemInput` and a `SystemParam`, and then having an output.
 Technically there's an extra wrinkle to this for two reasons, but both are just a bit of sugar that carmelize down to these two arguments:
-- the `SystemInput` can be omitted, but the `bevy` scheduling traits just use the unit type `()` in these cases
+- the `SystemInput` can be omitted, but the Bevy scheduling traits just use the unit type `()` in these cases
-- the `SystemParam` can occupy more than 1 arguments to the function (or even 0), but the `bevy` scheduling traits just convert these cases to a tuple `SystemParam`
+- the `SystemParam` can occupy more than 1 arguments to the function (or even 0), but the Bevy scheduling traits just convert these cases to a tuple `SystemParam`

 This is elegant.
 Our `SystemParam` argument not only serves as normal function input, but it also expresses to the higher-order scheduling APIs what *factor* of the world needs to be input to the system.
 I say *factor* in the sense of algebraic data types.
 In the language of algebraic data types, an ECS world is sort of like a *product* of component storages and resources, and our `SystemParam` identifies a *factor* of this *product*.
-Again, the reality of bevy is more complicated (this time, much more complicated) than this theoretical framework.
+Again, the reality of Bevy is more complicated (this time, much more complicated) than this theoretical framework.

 The `SystemParam` is even composable.
 The *factor* of the world that a system gets as input can actually be a larger product of system params.